AdobeDocs/campaign.pt-BR/help/v8/send/transactional.md

 ![](assets/messagecenter_send_proof_003.png)

-## Publicar o modelo {#publish-message-template}
+## Publish do modelo {#publish-message-template}

-Quando o modelo de mensagem foi criado<!-- on the control instance--> estiver concluído, você poderá publicá-lo, o que permitirá enviar mensagens vinculadas a eventos em lote e em tempo real.
+Quando o modelo de mensagem criado <!-- on the control instance--> estiver concluído, você poderá publicá-lo, o que permitirá enviar mensagens vinculadas a eventos em lote e em tempo real.

 <!--This process will also publish it on all execution instances.